supahgreg/cf-for-k8s/docs/platform_operators/networking/gateway-access-logs.md

 ### Duration fields

-The access log contains the following fields for duration in milliseconds
+The access log contains the following fields for duration (in milliseconds):

-- `upstream_service_time`: The time from when the gateway sends a request to the sidecar to when it recieves a response from the sidecar
+- `upstream_service_time`: The time from when the gateway sends a request to the sidecar to when it receives a response from the sidecar
 - `duration`: The time from when the gateway receives a request from the client to when it sends a response to the client to the last byte out
 - `response_duration`: The time from when the gateway receives a request from the client to when it receives a response from the sidecar